RedisLabs/redislabs-docs/content/rs/installing-upgrading/configuring/cluster-name-dns-connection-management/_index.md

 mDNS (Multicast DNS) is a standard protocol that provides DNS-like name resolution and service discovery capabilities to machines on local networks with minimal to no configuration.
-Because not all clients support mDNS, ensure first that the clients that will be connecting to the cluster actually have mDNS support, and that the network infrastructure permits mDNS / multi-casting between them and the cluster nodes.
+Because not all clients support mDNS, ensure first that the clients that are connecting to the cluster actually have mDNS support, and that the network infrastructure permits mDNS / multi-casting between them and the cluster nodes.